Routing Basics 4.0

 component: the component associated with this route

-The router draws upon its registry of definitions when the browser URL changes or when application code tells the router to navigate along a route path.
+The router draws upon its registry of definitions when the browser URL changes or when app code tells the router to navigate along a route path.

 In simpler terms, you might say this of the first route: